 You may "abstain" from voting for any nominee in the election of directors and on the other proposals.
-Abstentions with respect to the election of directors and on the other proposals, except for the proposal to amend the Certificate of Incorporation to remove supermajority voting requirements, will be excluded entirely from the vote and will have no effect.
-Abstentions with respect to the proposal to amend the Certificate of Incorporation will have the same effect as a vote "against" the proposal.
+Abstentions with respect to the election of directors and on the other proposals will be excluded entirely from the vote and will have no effect.